 Step into this fascinating city and get lost among the hilltop fortress complexes, serene patios, royal palaces, fountains, gardens, and other Moorish architecture of the city.

 You could spend days in the city, but if you can only stay 1 day in Granada, maybe as part of a bigger road trip in Spain, no need to worry.
-This itinerary will show you exactly where to go and what to do in Granada in one day so you can make the most of your time in this beautifully fascinating city.
+This itinerary will show you exactly where to go and what to do in Granada in one day so you can make the most of your time in this beautiful Spanish location.

 If you only have one day in Granada, you might want to consider a guided tour to make the most of your time.

-The Alhambra, Generalife & Albaicín Small-Group Tour walks you around these must-see attractions with commentary from a live guide to understand better the colorful history and charm of Granada’s ancient district. ➥ BOOK IT HERE
+The Alhambra and Albaicín Small-Group Tour walks you around these must-see attractions with commentary from a live guide to understand better the colorful history and charm of Granada’s ancient district. ➥ BOOK IT HERE

 Head to Mirador San Nicolas for Great Views